saTrx/config_editor/README.md

   use url to edit ip
   Notice : your ip list must split by * newline *
    - ```php cf.php -vmess "string of config" ```
-   - php cf.php -vmess "string of config" -file <address of file>
+   - ‍` php cf.php -vmess "string of config" -file <address of file>‍‍‍‍ `
    - php cf.php -vmess "string of config" -url "address of url"